-Cheap Family Vacations can easily turn into an expensive one if food costs aren’t kept in check.
+Cheap Family Vacations can easily turn into an expensive ones if food costs aren’t kept in check.
 While I love food, for a budget family vacation, I love exploring more and would much rather spend the extra money on a fun excursion or admission to a fun activity.
-These tips will help you budget an affordable family vacation.
+These tips will help you budget affordable family vacation.

-When looking at Travel budgets there are 4 components: Transportation, Accommodations, Entertainment, and Food.
-Transportation and Accommodations can often be covered with points thanks to Travel Hacking for Families.
+When looking at Travel budgets there are 4 components: Transportation, Accommodation, Entertainment, and Food.
+Transportation and Accommodation can often be covered with points thanks to Travel Hacking for Families.
 Entertainment can also be covered through points on occasion though not always the best use of points.
 We also utilize the National Parks pass and the ASTC Museum reciprocity programs to cover a lot of entertainment while traveling.
 Plus many resorts we stay at also include activities.

 This often means that Food becomes the biggest expense of our trip.
 Because of this, we have continued to work on ways to save money in this category.
 I love food and I love eating local food when traveling.
 However, my family tends to eat boring food and even I get tired of eating out.
-I have found that, I can still enjoy local food and reduce the cost of food utilizing these tips.
+I have found that I can still enjoy local food and reduce the cost of food by utilizing these tips.

-1. Book Accommodations that includes Breakfast
+1. Book Accommodations that include Breakfast

 Free Hotel Breakfast can save you a lot when traveling.
 Even if you aren’t a big eater or breakfast person there’s usually something for everyone.
 I used to think it wasn’t a big deal to have breakfast includes because we simply brought oatmeal and cereal and I wasn’t a breakfast fan but more recently I have appreciated the value even more so.

-Our Breakfast usually looks like:
+Our Breakfast usually looks like this:

-- 1 each person hot item if available: Breakfast Sandwich, Eggs/Potatoes/Bacon, Pancakes or French Toast
+- 1 each person hot item if available: Breakfast Sandwich, Eggs/Potatoes/Bacon, Pancakes, or French Toast

 - 1-2 packages of cereal for each kid (1 if they get a hot item 2 if they don’t), Oatmeal for My husband if no hot item.